vinkla/extended-acf/README.md

 });
 ```

+> **Note:** If you are running PHP 7.4 or less, Composer will install Extended ACF v11, and the above snippet will trigger an `Uncaught Error: Call to undefined method WordPlate\Acf\Location::where()` error, because v11 uses a different syntax for Location.
+Replace `Location::where` with `Location::if` and you're good to go.

+## Settings

 Visit the official [ACF documentation](https://www.advancedcustomfields.com/resources/register-fields-via-php#group-settings) to read more about the field group settings.
 Find more examples in the examples directory:

 - [Register custom post type](examples/custom-post-type.php)